-Each student will need to logon to https://web.edval.com.au/mysubjects and enter their unique identification code which has been emailed to their DET email account.
-Students will need to make 4 choices, including 2 reserves in case a subject they choose is not run in 2022.
-Choices need to be made online by Friday, 13th August, 2021.
+Each student will need to log on to https://my.edval.education/login and enter their unique identification code.
+Students will need to make 4 choices, including 2 reserves in case a subject they choose is not run in 2023.
+Choices need to be made online by Friday, 19th August, 2022.